apxxxxxxe/apxxxxxxe/README.md

 ### Hi there 👋
 I am an engineering student.
 I am interested in natural language processing.
-I study and like go language, python and shell script.
+I study and like go, python and shell script.

 <!--
 **apxxxxxxe/apxxxxxxe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.